Shagshag/prestashop-documentation/TaxManagerInterface.md

 * Interface name: TaxManagerInterface
 * Namespace:
 * This is an **interface**
-* This interface is defined in classes\tax\TaxManagerInterface.php line 31
+* This interface is defined in [classes/tax/TaxManagerInterface.php line 31](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/classes/tax/TaxManagerInterface.php#31)